alttester/AltTester-Unity-SDK/Docs/source/unreal-pages/commands.md

 It is used in find objects methods to set the criteria of which the objects are searched.
 Currently there are 7 types implemented:

--   _By.TAG_ - search for objects that have a specific tag
+-   _By.TAG_ - search for objects that have a specific actor tag
 -   _By.LAYER_ - search for objects that are set on a specific layer
 -   _By.NAME_ - search for objects that are named in a certain way
 -   _By.COMPONENT_ - search for objects that have certain component